 You can then withdraw whatever winnings you may have accrued.

 On the other hand, online sweepstakes sites are legal in Texas.
-You can purchase Gold Coins and redeem Sweeps Coins for cash, and it’s all completely within the law.
+You can purchase coins and redeem winning for cash, and it’s all completely within the law.

 Can You Win Real Money At Sweepstakes Casinos And Poker Sites In Texas?

-For example, at Chumba, you can receive a cash prize once you’ve earned at least 100 Sweeps Coins.
-At LuckyLand, it’s only 50 Sweeps Coins.
+For example, at Funzpoints, you can receive a cash prize once you’ve earned at least 2,000 Sweeps Coins, which would result in a $20 cash prize.

 What Kinds Of Bonuses Do Sweepstakes Casinos And Poker Sites Offer To Players In Texas?